Visiting Teacher Resources (SDUSD)

 Why are Visiting Teachers joining SDEA?

 Visiting Teachers are joining SDEA because we know that we are stronger when we stand together!
-With SDEA, Visiting Teachers have won the highest pay in San Diego County.
+With SDEA, Visiting Teachers have won some of the highest pay in San Diego County.
 We know that we can accomplish more than ever before in our effort to improve our jobs if we come together.
+Having a union means having a voice in your working conditions and having a seat at the table to be able to negotiate with the district for more and better pay and working conditions.

-When you choose to be an SDEA member, you choose to join with more than 7,000 educators in San Diego to stand up for better jobs and better schools.
+When you choose to be an SDEA member, you choose to join with more than 7,000 educators in San Diego to stand up for better jobs via negotiations and better schools via the union’s political work locally and state-wide.
 SDEA membership includes the right to vote on the SDEA union contract and for union representatives, as well as eligibility to run for SDEA elected positions.

-How can Visiting Teachers have a voice in SDEA?
+How do Visiting Teachers have a voice within SDEA?

 Resources: